FAQ: Refund/Rollover

 When may a terminated member apply for a refund of accumulated contributions?

-Group I (Employee and Teacher): No sooner than 30 days after termination of employment, and only if the member does not become a contributing Group I member again during that 30-day period.
+Group I (Employee and Teacher) members may initiate the withdrawal process by submitting an application and related documentation to NHRS no sooner than 30 days after termination of employment, and only if the member does not become a contributing member again before the refund is issued.

 Note: Withdrawal of accumulated contributions will result in a cancellation of service credit and termination of NHRS membership; vested members will forfeit all right to benefits.